Carrot muffins with cinnamon, topped with a creamy blueberry frosting.

 - 1 tablespoon sugar

-- Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Place 10 cupcake liners in the muffin tin.

-- Beat the eggs and the cane sugar together until frothy.
-Melt the butter, add it to the mixture and mix well.
+- Wet ingredients: Grate the carrots finely.
+Beat the eggs and the cane sugar together until frothy.
+Melt the butter, add it to the mixture, and mix well.
 Fold in the grated carrots.

-- In another bowl mix the flour, spices and baking powder.
+- Dry ingredients: In another bowl, mix the flour, spices, and baking powder.
 Fold them in the egg-butter mixture.
-Divide the mixture in the muffin tin and bake
+Place the batter in the prepared tin and bake

-- To make the buttercream whisk the butter until very fluffy.
+- Buttercream: Beat the butter until very fluffy.
 Add the sieved icing sugar in two or three batches and beat well.
-Add the ground vanilla, 2 tablespoons blueberry sauce and the food coloring if you want to obtain a more intensive color.
+Add the vanilla, 2 tablespoons of the blueberry sauce, and the food coloring if you want to obtain a more intensive color.
 Mix well.If the frosting is too soft, place it in the fridge for a while.
 You could add more icing sugar to make it stiffer if you wish.

-- Place the frosting in a piping bag and decorate the muffins.
-Add a blueberry on top of each and place in the fridge until ready to serve.
+- Decorate: Place the frosting in a piping bag and decorate the muffins.
+Add a blueberry on top of each and place it in the fridge until ready to serve.
 Pour some of the blueberry sauce over the cupcakes and serve.